 - Shipping Information

 The premium quality kitchen towel is produced in Italy on 100+ year old looms.
-It is made of 100% cotton with a jacquard weave and simple machine hem.
+It is made of 60% linen and 40% cotton with a jacquard weave and simple machine hem.
 The kitchen towel carries a Biordi label by Busatti.

 For over 170 years, the family-owned firm of Busatti has been producing natural fiber fabrics in Anghiari, Italy.
 All work, from spinning to finishing, is done in time-honored methods.
 The raw long staple thread is treated with olive oil before being spun and linen and cotton are dyed on the thread using only Busatti colors.
 Mechanical shuttle looms, dating from the early 20th century, gently insert the weft-threads, giving fabrics incredible softness.
 Skillful details like hem stitching, embroidery, fringe and lace are among finishing options.

 In the Busatti fabrics there are no synthetic fibers therefore there is minimum shrinkage of 7-8%.

 Follow the following washing suggestions to get best results.

 To preserve the brilliance of the colour and the beauty of the fabric we suggest:

 - First washing at 40°C / 104°F, following washings even at 60°C / 140°F;

 - For red color fabrics first washing separately is advised.

 Linen/natural color will tend to turn slightly lighter after some washings.